 When you reclaim the property, contact the Revenue Officer who seized your property or the Property Appraisal and Liquidation Specialist responsible for the sale.
 You’ll need to provide:

 The terms lien and levy are often confused.
-A lien is the legal claim a creditor has on your personal property, while the levy is the action of seizing the property in question to satisfy the debt.
+A lien is the legal claim a creditor has on your personal property, while the levy is the action of seizing the property in question to satisfy the owed amount.
 The lien does not necessarily result in a levy if you enter an installment agreement or make other arrangements with the IRS.
 However, it is reported to the three credit bureaus and may prevent you from qualifying for a mortgage or loan.

 Filing your tax returns on time and paying your taxes as soon as you can is the best way to avoid a levy.
 You can request more time to file and pay your taxes with an extension if you are unable to file on time.
 If you owe more than you can pay, you can opt to enter a payment arrangement with the IRS.